Featured Image – Michelangelo Pistoletto, Venus of the Rags,1967,1974, Marble and textile

 Through exploring the city of Liverpool, I discovered many design inspiration in its galleries and exhibitions.
 From the Open Eye Gallery to the Tate, I was in love with the Fine Art element especially as I saw paintings I recognise from A levels in the flesh.
 That alone was breathtaking as I understood why they advise us to go to galleries and see the art pieces in real life.

 What attracted me was how everything is linked and how educational it can be.
 With rooms exploring surrealism to sexuality and modernity.
-The statue of Venus of rags was intriguing as it was exploring how Venus being the Goddess of beauty but juxtaposition the idea of the Goddess of rags.
+The statue of Venus of rags was intriguing as it was exploring how Venus is the Goddess of beauty but juxtaposition the idea of the Goddess of rags.
 Bringing together an iconic classical culture with an issue surrounding society and consumerism.
 Michelangelo Pistoletto showed this by using second-hand clothes and piling them around the figure.

 I like the use of colour and line in the FAC 1 poster.
 I think it communicates the idea of a factory with the repetitive lines connotes a repeated process as well as the yellow, which means danger or corrosive material.